Rise and fall, and slow rise again, of operator entanglement under dephasing

 \paragraph{Conclusion ---} We showed that in a dissipative system possessing a $U(1)$ conservation law the operator entanglement grows logarithmically at long times.
 We pinpointed the mechanism that leads to this logarithmic growth, and identified its prefactor with the [possibly anomalous] exponent characterizing the fluctuations of the charge associated with the $U(1)$ symmetry.
 Our results and methods are of general interest to studies of imperfect quantum computation and quantum simulation platforms, currently pushing into a regime where they may offer a quantum advantage.
 The entanglement entropy dynamics we study here connects directly to similar results obtained for discrete quantum circuit models~\cite{zhou2017operator,li2018quantum,chan2019unitary,noh2020efficient}, or to other dissipative simulation methods such as quantum trajectories~\cite{coppola2021growth,botzung2021engineered}.
-An understanding of the destructive processes of the environment on dynamics are essential and the interplay between dissipation and coherent couplings can lead to interesting physics or state engineering~(e.g.~\cite{mark2020interplay,zhu2014suppressing,shchesnovich2010control,muller2022measurement}).
+An understanding of the destructive processes of the environment on dynamics are essential, and the interplay between dissipation and coherent couplings can lead to interesting physics or state engineering~(e.g.~\cite{mark2020interplay,zhu2014suppressing,shchesnovich2010control,muller2022measurement}).
+In the future, it will be interesting to investigate how the presence of more complex symmetries such as SU(N) impacts entanglement dynamics.

 \paragraph{Acknowledgments} We thank P.~Calabrese, O.~Castro-Alvaredo, A.~Grabsch, G.~Misguich, S.~Murciano, G.~Pupillo and G. Sch\"utz for helpful discussions.
 This work was supported by LabEx NIE under contract ANR-11-LABX0058 NIE, and the QUSTEC program, which has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement number 847471.
 This work is part of the Interdisciplinary Thematic Institute QMat, as part of the ITI 2021-2028 program of the University of Strasbourg, CNRS and Inserm, and was supported by IdEx Unistra (ANR-10-IDEX-0002), SFRI STRAT'US project (ANR-20-SFRI-0012), and EUR QMAT ANR-17-EURE-0024 under the framework of the French Investments for the Future Program.
 Our MPO codes make use of the intelligent tensor library (ITensor)~\cite{itensor}.
 Computations were carried out using resources of the High Performance Computing Center of the University of Strasbourg, funded by Equip@Meso (as part of the Investments for the Future Program) and CPER Alsacalcul/Big Data.